 and he who regards the clouds will not reap.”

-We’re all in for another long dry season.
-But there’s one thing you should not do in response to a downturn, and that’s to stop sowing your marketing seeds.
+There’s one thing you should not do in response to a downturn, and that’s to stop sowing your marketing seeds.

 Stick with the program.
-Now is not the time to give up.
+Don’t give up.